-The responsible party and/or responsible party's representatives may conduct audits to evaluate study conduct and compliance with the protocol, standard operating procedures, other written instructions/agreements, ICH GCP, and applicable regulatory guidelines/requirements.
-The investigator will permit auditors to visit the study site, as described in the Noninterventional Trial Agreement.
-Auditing processes specific to the study will be described in the auditing plan (see Section 14.1).
+The MAH and/or MAH's representatives may conduct audits to evaluate study conduct and compliance with the protocol, standard operating procedures, other written instructions/agreements, and applicable regulatory guidelines/requirements.
+The investigator will permit auditors to visit the study site, as described in the Non-interventional Trial Agreement.
+Auditing processes specific to the study will be described in the clinical quality management plan (see Section 14.1).